cameraui/sdk/node/examples/getting-started.md

 Two things to notice:

-- The bridge keeps one `Disposable[]` per camera and disposes it in `onCameraReleased`.
-This is critical — `onSensorProperty` keeps an internal subscription alive until you call `.dispose()`.
+- The bridge keeps one `Disposable[]` per sensor and disposes it in `onSensorReleased`. `subscribe()` keeps the subscription alive until you call `.dispose()`.
-- The bind happens in both `configureCameras` AND `onCameraAdded` for cameras that show up after startup.
-Same shape as for sensor-providing plugins.
+- The bind happens in both `configureSensors` AND `onSensorAdded` for sensors that show up after startup.
+Same shape as the camera lifecycle.

 For direct plugin-to-plugin RPC (e.g. asking a face plugin to compute embeddings on demand), use `api.coreManager.connectToPlugin(name)`.
 It returns a typed proxy of the target plugin including any optional interfaces it implements: